Most of the time, you will be working with affiliate networks to find offers for campaigns.

-A couple of reasons are, you are dealing with one place technology for tracking, pay outs, etc. If you had a bunch of different companies with a unique system and all sorts of payroll systems, running campaigns would be more difficult than it needs to be.
+I recommend starting with affiliate networks instead of going to the source, also known as the vendor.
+A couple of reasons for starting with affiliate networks are dealing with one place for technology, tracking, payouts, etc. If you have many different companies with unique systems and payroll software, running campaigns would be more complicated than necessary.

-In the end it would take away the time that you should be spending on marketing
+In the end, it would take away time that you should be spending on marketing and buying traffic.

 So Here is the Good News